 If you are without electricity you will be without air conditioning during the hot months.
 This little fan really helped a whole lot during our power outages.
 We purchased this fan on Amazon and didn’t know how well it would work, we were very surprised.

 O2Cool Fans are terrific, we got the O2Cool 5″ Portable USB or Electric Fan and it was perfect.
 It works with (4) AA batteries, USB, or electrically outlet.
 We had it on all night and it never got hot or turned off and was still working after 24 hours.
 The speed slowed down some but kept running.
-We highly recommend.
+We highly recommend it.
 We also recommend getting the USB Solar Panel Charger to use with the fan to save on some batteries.
 We decided to change the batteries after 24 hours.

 Having at least 2 Lantern’s in your house when you have no power is a smart idea.
 You can leave one in the bathroom and one in the room you are sitting in.
-The Etekcity 2 pack Portable LED Emergency Hurricane, Storm, Outage, Collapsible is a great deal on Amazon.
+The Etekcity 2 Pack Portable LED Emergency Hurricane, Storm, Outage, Collapsible is a great deal on Amazon.

-These lanterns are light-weight durable, and ultra-bright with long lifespan with low consumption that will light up to 12 hours of regular use.
+These lanterns are light-weight durable, and ultra-bright with a long lifespan with low consumption that will light up to 12 hours of regular use.
 Uses AA batteries which are included but make sure to stock up on more Duracell MN1500 Duralock Copper Top Alkaline AA Batteries – 40 Pack.

 Emergency Hand-Crank Radio